winfsp/winfsp/README.md

 The project source code is organized as follows:

 * build/VStudio: WinFsp solution and project files.
-* doc: WinFsp license, contributor agreement and additional documentation.
-The WinFsp design documents can be found here.
+* doc: The WinFsp design documents and additional documentation can be found here.
 * ext/tlib: A small test library originally from the secfs (Secure Cloud File System) project.
 * ext/test: Submodule pointing to the secfs.test project, which contains a number of tools for testing Windows and POSIX file systems.
 * inc/winfsp: Public headers for the WinFsp API.